oneinacillian/validatorchecker/README.md

 # Validator Script

-This validator script is designed to monitor the status of various blockchain services for WAX nodes.
-It periodically checks specific endpoints for the availability and health of services such as Chain API, History V1, Hyperion, AA API, IPFS, Light API, Github, Seed, and `bp.json`.
+This validator script is designed to monitor the guild status of a given producer, listed on either of the following validators (Sengine, ValidationCore, LedgerWise) .
+It periodically checks if any service is either healthy or impaired according to their checks.

 ## Features